 My family encouraged me to get medical help, which I did, but unfortunately I wasn’t willing to make a change.
 Quickly, I slipped back into my old lifestyle.
 I then met my girlfriend.
 I tried to keep her separate from my drinking, but it was impossible to hide the fact that I was already in a relationship with alcohol.
 We had lots of arguments and, one night when drunk, I was unfaithful to her and she ended things.

 This was my turning point.
-I realised that alcohol was not only harming me, but that I was inflicting pain on others, too.
-From that moment, 6th June, 2016, I vowed to stop drinking.
-Overnight, I left my job as a pub manager in York and returned to where I grew up in the hills.
+I realized that alcohol was not only harming me, but that I was inflicting pain on others, too.
+From that moment, June 6th, 2016, I vowed to stop drinking.
+Overnight, I left my job as a bar manager and returned to where I grew up in the Cumbrian hills.
 In order to replace the void, I threw myself into fitness.

 A friend led me up Blencathra, one of the Lake District’s most popular hills